 While reaping major benefits from hiring temporary workers, businesses fight their own battles while managing a pipeline of freelancers.
 Software developers can help by providing solutions that help manage expectations and deliverables when businesses contract with a gig worker.

-HR and Gig Workers: Gig workers aren’t employees, but they still need to file paperwork such as a W-9, nondisclosure agreements (NDAs), and contracts.
+HR and Gig Workers: Gig workers aren’t employees, but they still need to file paperwork such as W-9s, nondisclosure agreements (NDAs), and contracts.
 They also must keep records for their own tax purposes.
 Paper-based processes are time-consuming, error-prone, and less than efficient.
 Enabling businesses to send digital packets to freelancers and manage documents electronically will save everyone time.

 Paying Gig Workers: Some freelancers may be hesitant to provide their social security numbers or bank account information, or they may just be unwilling to wait for a paper check to reach them by mail.
 Enabling secure collection of necessary tax information and a convenient way to pay or transfer funds will have value to companies using gig workers.

 Communicating with Gig Workers: Communication is one of the most critical aspects of working with a gig workforce.
 It may also be one of the easiest to solve.
-If you are developing a solution for managing these workers, include options or integrations that provide instant messaging, video chat or other forms of communications.
+If you are developing a solution for managing these workers, include options or integrations that provide instant messaging, video chat or other forms of communication.

 Gig workers provide an extremely valuable service and have an opportunity to meet these needs in a growing gig economy.
 With proper organization and management of gig workers, businesses can dip into a pool of talent without committing to full-time employment.
 Meanwhile, freelancers can bring a fresh perspective to a team’s needs while drawing inspiration from industry trends.
 Software developers hold the key to bringing it all together and provide effective tools to manage this growing trend.